 The vision of the 3-year program in User Interface and Interaction Engineering is to train aspiring practitioners to develop exceptional skills to craft high-quality, professional interface designs and interactions across multiple media.

-Humans increasingly employ and interact with technologies as they go about their daily lives to get things done - and all this happens through interfaces.
-Thus, the key to success of any product or experience today - be it an application, website, game or a virtual reality experience - is effective and well-crafted interfaces, and thoughtful interactions.
-This aspect is at the heart of increasing number of design-driven organisations offering digital products and services.
+Humans increasingly employ and interact with technologies as they go about their daily lives to get things done – all this happens through interfaces.
+Thus, effective and well-crafted interfaces and thoughtful interactions are the key to the success of any product or experience today – be it an application, website, game or virtual reality experience.
+This aspect is at the heart of many design-driven organisations offering digital products and services.

-The focus of learning is on the tools, standards, frameworks and methods of creating, documenting, and communicating interface design across web, mobile, gaming, augmented and virtual reality platforms.
-The orientation it to respect both the growing demand for skilled designers in the industry as well as the increasing requirement for accountability and responsibility that is expected from both designers and designed experiences.
+Learning focuses on the tools, standards, frameworks and methods of creating, documenting, and communicating interface design across web, mobile, gaming, augmented and virtual reality platforms.
+The orientation is to respect both the growing demand for skilled designers in the industry and the increasing requirement for accountability and responsibility expected from both designers and designed experiences.